ilixom/ilixomtest/doc/translation_strings_policy.md

     WARNING: check your network connection, less blocks (%d) were received in the last %n hours than expected (%d).

-The second example reduces the number of pluralized words that translators have to handle from three to one, at no cost to comprehensibility of the sentence.
+The second example reduces the number of pluralized words that translators have to handle from three to one, at no cost to compreheniltility of the sentence.

 ### String freezes